SPrasad-3457/Community-Service-Project/README.md

 </p>

 ### Brief Overview of the Project
-  * <p align="justify">This project shows the respondents' education, qualifications, vehicle information, riding habits, general knowledge on riding and how much awareness they have on the traffic signs that we see on a regular basis.
+  * <p align="justify">This project shows the respondents education, qualifications, vehicle information, riding habits, general knowledge on riding and how much awareness they have on the traffic signs that we see on a regular basis.
   </p>